[Solved]: User Defined Type Not Defined in Excel VBA: 2 Quick Methods

 VBA Code with the Error User Defined Type Not Defined in Excel VBA

-If you run this code, you’ll get an error box notifying you of the presence of the error “User-Defined Type Not Defined”.
-Along with it, you’ll find the second line of the code highlighted in blue, where I wrote “strng” in place of “string”.
+Run this code, you’ll get an error box notifying you of the presence of the error “User-Defined Type Not Defined”.
+You’ll find the second line of the code highlighted in blue, where we wrote “strng” in place of “string”.

 User Defined Type Not Defined Error in Excel VBA